Built by a brain that couldn't start.

 When I looked at the tools available — planners, Pomodoro timers, to-do list apps — I saw products built by neurotypical designers who fundamentally misunderstood the problem.
 They solved organization.
 ADHD people aren't disorganized; they are unable to initiate.
 There's a critical difference between knowing what to do and being neurochemically capable of starting it.

-We also built specific workarounds for decision paralysis.
-With our Brain Dump feature, you can pour all your chaotic, swirling anxieties into the text box.
-Thawly will grab one item at random — like opening a blind box — and immediately break it into a micro-action for you.
+Unlike other AI tools that just generate a bulleted list of sub-tasks and abandon you to complete them alone, Thawly is a continuous execution engine.
+It holds your hand through the entire process — from the first “stand up” to the final checkpoint.
+We also built a Brain Dump feature for decision paralysis: pour all your chaotic, swirling anxieties in, and we'll grab one at random — like opening a blind box — and break it into a micro-action for you.
 No prioritizing, no deciding what to do first.
-Just pure, unadulterated momentum.
+Just momentum.

 The Mission: Externalize Executive Function